 Cairns Woods Park: Cairns Woods is a beautiful woodland area located on North Cairns street, just off Highway 65 North.
-Through the generosity of Gertrude Cairns, and in tribute to her parents, Mr. and Mrs. George Cairns, the 34 acres of land was purchased by the Village of Ellsworth in 1949 to be used as an education demonstration forest.
+Through the generosity of Gertrude Cairns, and in tribute to her parents, Mr. and Mrs. George Cairns, the 34 acres of land was purchased at a generous discount by the Village of Ellsworth in 1949 to be used as an education demonstration forest.
 It has groomed and non-groomed trails for exploring or spending quality family time together.
-Spring and fall are especially beautiful at Cairns Woods Park, with spring wildflowers and stunning red, gold and orange autumn color thanks to the many basswood, red oak, elm and hard maple.
+Spring and fall are especially beautiful at Cairns Woods Park, with spring wildflowers and stunning red, gold and orange autumn color thanks to the many basswood, red oak, elm, and hard maple.

 Pierce County Fairgrounds: Located on the North side of Ellsworth, the fairgrounds are perfect for walking, biking or skating when not in use by numerous county and local events and festivals.
 Enter on Grove Street or Highway 65.
 For more information visit their website here.